jupyter-lsp/jupyterlab-lsp/CONTRIBUTING.md

   `geckodriver >=0.27.0` requires an _actual_ Firefox executable.
-Several places will be checked (including where `conda-forge` installs, as in CI): to test a Firefox _not_ on your `PATH`, set the following enviroment variable:
+Several places will be checked (including where `conda-forge` installs, as in CI): to test a Firefox _not_ on your `PATH`, set the following environment variable:

   ```bash
   export FIREFOX_BINARY=/path/to/firefox      # ... unix